VCTLabs/bruce/trunk/README.txt

 **Looping**
   If you wish for your automitically-played presentation to loop then use the ``--loop`` command-line option.

+**Only play once**
+  If you wish for your automitically-played presentation to quit after playing through once use the ``--once`` command-line option.

 **Automatically capture a screenshot of every page** You may combine ``--record`` and ``--playspeed`` to automatically page through the presentation and capture a screenshot of each page.
 Use